DEVADHARSHINI9307/bandit-overthewire/level-15->16/README.md

 exit

-password of next level (bandit16) is displaye
+password of next level (bandit16) is displayed